 The Panel's goal is to steer us away from overconsumption, waste and ecological harm to a more prosperous and sustainable future.

-The IRP’s work proves that it is possible to move to a new paradigm of resource use that is socially equitable, economically efficient, and environmentally healthy.
+The IRP has the urgent task of helping to transform how we use and re-use resources.
+Its work proves that it is possible to move to a new paradigm of resource use that is socially equitable, economically efficient, and environmentally healthy.

 The Panel’s specific mission is to: